-Great Ocean Road Coast has committed $200,000 in 2018-19 to upgrade the Erskine River Precinct.
+The Great Ocean Road Coast Committee has committed $200,000 in 2018-19 to upgrade the Erskine River Precinct.
 The Erskine River Projects are comprised of two elements, the Erskine Paddock Landscape Plan and the Swing Bridge Cafe Precinct Project.

 The Swing Bridge Cafe precinct incorporates the southern bank of the Erskine River, Swing Bridge Café and is bounded to the east by Louttit Bay ocean beach and to the south by Erskine Paddock.
 This zone forms an important pedestrian link across the iconic Swing Bridge and along the beach connecting North Lorne to Lorne Central.

 In 2014 the Erskine River Precinct Master Plan established a long-term vision to guide the future use and development of the Erskine River Precinct in Lorne over the next ten years.
 The plan incorporated three phases of community consultation and feedback from other stakeholders.

 Works are scheduled to commence to re-develop the Swing Bridge precinct after Easter 2019.
 Erskine Paddock landscape plan is currently being finalised ahead of community consultation prior to any re-development works.

 This project arose through a group of concerned Lorne community members – primarily parents using the Erskine Paddock playground and surrounding area with their children.